yeKcim/my_nautilus_scripts/README.md

 ### Trash instead of rm

 Some scripts use `rm` for temp files i don't care about these but some other use `rm -f` for a lot of files ([clean backup files (*~)](https://github.com/yeKcim/my_nautilus_scripts/blob/master/files%20manager/clean%20backup%20files%20%28*~%29) for example).
-Some people don't like ′rm -f′ in script, so i can use trash ′command′.
-As I don't need to be trash dependent (I need that my script work without ′trash-cli′ package, I write:
+Some people don't like `rm -f` in script, so i can use `trash` command.
+As I don't need to be `trash-cli` dependent (I need that my script work without ′trash-cli′ package), I write:

     hash "trash" 2>/dev/null && commandrm="trash" || { notif >&2 "If you don't like rm command in script, install trash (trash-cli package)."; commandrm="rm"; }

 ## Help check-list (for my own use)